mgravell/ServiceStack.Redis/src/ServiceStack.Redis/AsyncInterfaces/thoughts.md

 6. Similarly, have proposed deprecating local `BufferedStream` impl

-7. Have proposed adding TFM for net472; can't go as low as net45, and net462 is a mess re ns/netfx; net472 is a reasonale starting point for adding the async API into netfx
+7. Have proposed adding TFM for net472; can't go as low as net45, and net462 is a mess re ns/netfx; net472 is a reasonable starting point for adding the async API into netfx

+8. Have proposed adding a ns2.1 TFM; allows access to more efficient Stream/Socket APIs